Explore the unique world under the surface on our Galapagos Islands diving tours

 The best time to dive in the Galápagos islands is any month of the year!
-We can see the marine life here all year round, you just need to decide how warm you like your water!
+We can see the marine life here all year round, you just need to decide how warm you like your water.

 The warm season is from December to May due to the Panama current in the north picking up strength, with water temperatures around 22C – 27C.
-The visibility is on average a bit better because the Humboldt currents slacks off and there is not so much nutrient in the water.
+The visibility is, on average, a bit better because the Humboldt Current slacks off and there is not so much nutrient in the water.
 The days are hot and humid with clear blue skies.

-These months will give you a slightly higher possibility to see larger schools of hammerhead sharks, White tipped reef sharks and many marine turtles and schools of rays.
+These months will give you a slightly higher possibility to see larger schools of hammerhead sharks, White tipped reef sharks, and many marine turtles and schools of rays.

-The clouds start to appear in June and it gets steadily cooler through July – November with average temperatures being 18 – 24.
-The Humboldt current becomes stronger and brings colder water and welcome nutrients for the marine and bird life, giving an average water temperature of 18C-20C, but we do get some days at 16C, so if you feel the cold bring your layers and your hoods!
+The clouds start to appear in June and it gets steadily cooler through July – November with average temperatures being 18 – 24C.
+The Humboldt Current becomes stronger and brings colder water and welcome nutrients for the marine and bird life, giving an average water temperature of 18 – 20C, but we do get some days at 16C, so if you feel the cold bring your layers and your hoods!
 Dry suits are definitely the envy of divers using rental wetsuits during these days.

 These months are the “high season” for the liveaboards as the nutrient rich waters attract the giant Whale Sharks to the waters around Wolf and Darwin islands.
 Though the water is cold, the marine life is still abundant around the central islands also, with Mola Mola sightings increasing around Gordon Rocks.

-In Ecuador you will pay painfully for deciding you don’t need your sunscreen, we are very close to the sun!
+In Ecuador, you will pay painfully for deciding you don’t need your sunscreen, as we are very close to the sun!
 Follow this advice: Always wear sun protection, including a hat to protect your upper head and face, as well as sunglasses and light, loose clothing.

-Many a day has come to an end with bright red bodies after snorkel trips. or the most notorious of all… a trip to Tortuga Bay!
+Many a day has come to an end with bright red bodies after snorkel trips or, the most notorious of all… a trip to Tortuga Bay!
 We also suggest bringing a bottle of high-quality aloe vera gel and a lycra rash vest.
 These recommendations apply to the Ecuadorian mainland also.
 Being at altitude can contribute to terrible sunburn, so bring plenty of sunscreen.

-In the unlikely and unfortunate event of a dive accident or passenger emergency, all of our crew members, Instructors, Dive masters, sailors and Captain have received dive first aid training & emergency oxygen administration training.
+In the unlikely and unfortunate event of a dive accident or passenger emergency, all of our crew members, Instructors, Dive masters, sailors, and Captain have received dive first aid training & emergency oxygen administration training.

 We also have the added benefit of having a qualified Emergency Nurse with Hyperbaric medicine training on staff.

-Therefore, diving the day before you leave Galapagos with Academy Bay Diving is definitely possible as we leave early in the morning and finish our dives normally by 11.30 at the latest.
+Therefore, diving the day before you leave Galapagos with Academy Bay Diving is definitely possible as we leave early in the morning and finish our dives normally by 11:30 at the latest.